 The Importance of Self-Awareness in Autism Discovery

-Developing self-awareness is often the first step toward understanding and embracing one’s neurotype.
+Self-awareness is often the first step toward understanding and embracing your neurotype.
 Many autistic adults reach self-recognition later in life, after years of feeling “different” or misunderstood.
-Taking an autism spectrum test can help them put language to lifelong experiences and realize that their perspectives are valid and shared by many others.

 Types of Online Autism Assessments